Assistance programs East Baton Rouge Parish area and city of Baton Rouge.

 The East Baton Rouge Parish does not have a community action agency, but the Baton Rouge Office of Social Services is the next closest thing.
 The office can be reached at (225) 358-4561.
-The assistance programs and services they offer include CSBG Emergency Assistance – Funds for Rent, Utilities and Medicine; The Commodity Food Program and Emergency Food Pantry and the federal grant resource known as FEMA - Emergency Rental / Mortgage Assistance Program.
+The assistance programs and social services they offer include the following.
+All funds are limited.
+Apply for the CSBG Emergency Assistance – which is Funds for Rent, Utilities and Medicine.
+Or residents can get help from The Commodity Food Program and pantries.
+Or tenants/homeowners can benefit from the federal grant resource known as FEMA - Emergency Rental / Mortgage Assistance Program.

 This organization is also the Baton Rouge equivalent non-profit community action agency.
 A focus is on homeless prevention.
 So in addition to the resources above, the agency may also have assistance for paying back rent, security deposits on a new home, and coordinate eviction counseling with landlords.
 Other programs are run from the office too, and get more details on Baton Rouge Office of Social Services.

 East Baton Rouge Council On Aging is located at 5790 Florida Blvd, Baton Rouge LA, 70806.
 Programs are for seniors in the region.
-Specifically, they include Congregate Meals (Anyone age 60+), Food Vouchers for purchase from Farmers Markets, Personal Care Attendant Services, Home Delivered Meals (Disabled, home-bound seniors age 60+), and Utility Service Payment Assistance.
+Specifically, they include Congregate Meals (Anyone age 60+), Food Vouchers for purchase from Farmers Markets, or free Personal Care Attendant Services.
+There are also Meals on Wheels - Home Delivered Meals (for Disabled, home-bound seniors age 60+) and Utility Service Payment Assistance.
 Call 225-923-8000

 Chaneyville Community Center runs an extensive number of assistance programs for Zachary Louisiana families.
 A listing of the resources are below.